ghost-him/ZeroLaunch-rs/readme-en.md

 ### Feature Implementation Guide

-For detailed instructions on program/file/command additions and search algorithm tuning, see: [User Guide](doc/Feature_Implementation_Guide_en.md)
+The implementation of features such as program addition, file addition, command addition, search algorithm fine-tuning, and solutions to **common issues** can be found in the following document: [User Guide](doc/Feature_Implementation_Guide_en.md)

 ## 🚩 Downloads